xyz-catman/ML_cheatsheet/README.md

 raw_data:  ML chaetsheet from web(ex.
 Azure,sklearn etc)

 ## Contribution
-We want to update once a day.(in a slow pace)
+We want to update once a day.

+The contents are still poor.
+We'll be adding more and more little by little.

 We need your help.
 Any and all ideas are welcome.
 Thank you!!